Norway women's national football team: World Champions and beyond

-The 1995 World Cup in Sweden is part of Norwegian sports heritage.
-Norway won all their matches in the group stage, and continued to meet an unconvincing Denmark in the quarter-finals.
-Norway was up 3–0 with five minutes to go, and while conceding a goal a minute later, Norway was never threatened.
-The next encounter for Norway was the US, and in a close match, USA could never respond to an early goal by Ann Kristin Aarønes, and the USA lost their first official international tournament.
-Norway met Germany in the finals.
+In the 1995 World Cup in Sweden, Norway won all their matches in the group stage.
+In the quarter-finals Norway won 3–1 score against Denmark.
+In the semifinals, Norway won 1–0 score against the US and reached the finals against Germany.
 Having lost two Euro finals, Norway were not among the favourites, but they defeated Germany by two goals scored within the space of four minutes, becoming world champions.
 Pellerud resigned shortly afterwards.

-From the first women's football in the Olympic Games, it was considered equal with the world cup in rank.
-Norway qualified as a matter of course because of their win in the World Cup.
+The first women's football in the Olympic Games was considered equal with the World Cup in rank.
+Norway qualified automatically because of their win in the World Cup.
 Norway drew with Brazil, and beat Germany and Japan, proceeding to the semi-finals.
 There they lost to the US after extra time, but won the bronze medal after defeating Brazil.

-The 1997 Euros turned out to be a big disappointment for the ruling world champions at home, and Norway only made it to the semi-finals.
-This was the last time the two-year gap was used, making it easier to focus on the two competitions separately.
+At the 1997 Euros, Norway only made it to the semi-finals.
 Norway eased through to the 1999 FIFA Women's World Cup, where they beat all their opposition in the group stage.
-They met Sweden in the quarter-finals, proving that now Norway had the upper hand by beating them 3–1.
-Surprisingly, Norway lost heavily to China, who won 5–0, thus equaling the embarrassment Sweden defeated Norway some 13 years earlier.
-In the bronze final, Norway lost to Brazil on penalties in front of a record 90,185 spectators.
+They met Sweden in the quarter-finals and won with 3–1, but lost in the semifinals to China, who won 0–5.
+In the bronze final, Norway lost to Brazil on penalties.

-Before the 2000 Olympics, Norway set its own attendance record at Ullevaal Stadium, when a crowd of 15,762 witnessed a 2–1 victory over the United States.
+Before the 2000 Olympics, Norway set its own attendance record at Ullevaal Stadion, when a crowd of 15,762 witnessed a 2–1 victory over the United States.
 Norway was not among the biggest favourites to win the Sydney Olympics.
 They started off losing to the US, but picked up by beating Nigeria and China, the latter by one goal.
-In the semi-finals Norway beat Germany with a lucky own goal by Tina Wunderlich after Germany pressed the Norwegians for the better part of the match.
-The final saw Norway against favourites USA in an even match.
-Tiffeny Milbrett took the lead for the US, but Norway equaled the score by Gro Espeseth and stayed in the game with a good keeper in Bente Nordby.
+In the semi-finals, Norway beat Germany with a goal by Tina Wunderlich after Germany pressed the Norwegians for the better part of the match.
+The final saw Norway against the US in the match.
+Tiffeny Milbrett took the lead for the US, but Norway equaled the score by Gro Espeseth.
 Norway took the lead in the match via a header by Ragnhild Gulbrandsen, but Milbrett scored in stoppage time to prolong the match to extra time with golden goal.
-Norway scored the winner in what seemed like a handball.
+Norway scored the winner.
 The coach Per-Mathias Høgmo quit after achieving this feat.